melfm/notes/docs/machine_learning/hmm.md

 With $N$ hidden states it can only remember $log(N)$ bits about what it generated so far.
 As the information increases, the number of required states becomes too large.

+# Stochastic models
+Linear dynamical systems and hidden Markov models are stochastic, but the posterior probability distribution over their hidden states given the observed data so far is a deterministic function of the data.